 - 1 clove garlic minced

-- 1 tsp salt
+- 1 teaspoon kosher salt

-- 1/2 tsp pepper
+- 1/2 teaspoon pepper

 - Reserved oil from sun-dried tomato jar about 1/4 cup

-Toss all pasta salad ingredients together, then drizzle on the dressing and toss to combine.
+- Toss all pasta salad ingredients together, then drizzle on the dressing and toss to combine.